ErikBuer/Integer-Array/README.md

 It utilizes the [fixed](https://crates.io/crates/fixed) library to allow flexibility in fixed point sizes and precisions.

 This is an experimental library for no-std DSP.
 Expect breaking changes.

+The package can be found at https://crates.io/crates/integer_array.

+The documentation can be found at https://docs.rs/integer_array.

+Release notes are found under RELEASES.md

 ## Use example

 ```rust